connorhsm/build-tools/README.md

 - Release
   - `post`: Moves bundles to public downloads (Update release)
   - `unsigned`: Final Windows package name will indicate it has not yet been signed.
 Used in automated deployment.
+  - `break`: Will not build the diffBundles and previous versions regardless of the use of `tag`